Forest management planning

 How Crown forests are managed in Ontario and how you can get involved in the planning process.

-In Ontario, the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) is responsible for the long-term health of Crown forests (public land).
+In Ontario, the ministry is responsible for the long-term health of Crown forests (public land).

 This responsibility is shared with forest product companies or groups of companies and communities.

 Through forest management planning, forest managers provide for healthy forests now and in the future and provide a range of sustainable benefits such as timber and commercial products, wildlife habitat and recreational opportunities.